 But no matter what, one thing that you should avoid doing at all costs is charging your client much more than you quoted after the job was done.
 It’s a very unprofessional way of dealing with clients, and will definitely break your relationship with the client.

 When I was in my early 20s, I was working in Egypt as a tour guide and was fortunate enough to visit the Pyramids in Cairo a few times a month for a couple of years.
-There were these poor Bedouin guys with camels all over Giza, they were inviting tourists to ride their camels for $1.
-Happy and naive Europeans, Russians and Americans would climb up onto those huge animals, which stood up to 7 feet tall, only to find out that to get off of the camels would cost them 10$.
+There were local fellas with their camels around the Pyramids, inviting tourists for a camel ride for just $1.
+Happy and naive Europeans, Russians and Americans would climb up onto those huge animals, which stood up to 7 feet tall, only to find out that to get back down to the ground would cost them 10$.

 Now that you know the major ways in which a retoucher alienates clients, you can make sure you avoid them and rake it in, as your repeat business booms!